 The speaker’s point?
 We can spend our whole life chasing a carrot that is never within our reach – the more we advance, the farther it gets from our reach.
 Sound familiar?

-Jewish tradition teaches that David saw with prophetic vision that the Jewish people would go through both these experiences as a nation.
-They would have to spend thousands of years hiding and escaping persecution just like David did when he ran from Saul.
-And even when they settled back in the land of Israel, they would experience many attacks just as David did when he became the king of Israel.
+Jewish tradition teaches that David saw with prophetic vision that the Jewish people would go through both of these experiences as a nation.
+They would have to spend thousands of years hiding and escaping persecution just like when David ran from Saul.
+Even when they settled back in the land of Israel, they would experience many attacks just as David did when he became the King of Israel.
 David put both psalms together as praise for messianic times, when both types of experiences will have passed and the battles finally won.